osamja/my-personal-website/info.md

 ### Things to do:

- - Create a /projects page using React router
+### Sprint Backlog
- - Remove the '#' that is appearing in the URLs
+1. Remove the '#' that is appearing in the URLs
- -
+2. Clean up the projects page
+3.
+4.
+5.
+6.
+7.

-### Backlog
+### Product Backlog